Equivariant vector bundles over quantum spheres: Introduction

-Since spheres are symmetric spaces, we take advantage of an alternative presentation of $\C_q[\Sbb^{2n}]$ via quantum symmetric pairs.
-That part of the paper is analogous to quantum projective spaces considered in \cite{M0}.
-There is a one-parameter family of solutions of the Reflection Equation \cite{KS} associated with $U_q(\g)$.
-Every solution defines a one-dimensional representation of $\C_q[\Sbb^{2n}]$ (a point on the quantum sphere) and facilitates its realization as a subalgebra in the Hopf dual $\Tc$ to $U_q(\g)$.
-At the same time, it defines a left coideal subalgebra $\Bc\subset U_q(\g)$ such that $\C_q[\Sbb^{2n}]$ is identified with the subalgebra of $\Bc$-invariants in $\Tc$ under the action by right shifts.
-The algebra $\Bc$ is a deformation of $U(\k')$, where $\k'\simeq \k$ is the isotropy Lie algebra of the quantum point on $\Sbb^{2n}$ in the classical limit.
+As spheres are symmetric spaces, we take advantage of an alternative presentation of $\C_q[\Sbb^{2n}]$ via quantum symmetric pairs.
+That part of the paper is analogous to \cite{M4} devoted to quantum projective spaces.
+There is a 1-parameter family of solutions of the Reflection Equation \cite{KS} associated with $U_q(\g)$.
+Every solution defines a one-dimensional representation of $\C_q[\Sbb^{2n}]$ (a ``point" in $\Sbb^{2n}_q$) and facilitates its realization as a subalgebra in the Hopf dual $\Tc$ to $U_q(\g)$.
+At the same time, it defines a left coideal subalgebra $\Bc\subset U_q(\g)$ such that $\C_q[\Sbb^{2n}]$ is identified with the subalgebra of $\Bc$-invariants in $\Tc$ under the action by right translations.
+The algebra $\Bc$ is a deformation of $U(\k')$, where $\k'\simeq \k$ is the isotropy Lie algebra of the classical limit of the ``quantum point".

-We prove that every finite dimensional $U_q(\g)$-module $V$ is completely reducible over $\Bc$ and that simple $\Bc$-submodules are deformations of irreducible $\k'$-submodules.
-They are constructed out of invariant projectors from $V\tp M$ onto the corresponding pseudo-parabolic submodules.
-This is yet another indication of possible existence of $U_q(\k)\subset U_q(\g)$ whose representation category will be equivalent to that of $\Bc$.
-Finally, we realize projective left $\C_q[\Sbb^{2n}]$-modules by $\Bc$-invariants in $\Tc\tp X$, where $X$ is a right $\Bc$-module and $\Tc$ is equipped with the action by right shifts.
-It carries a $\U_q(\g)$-action via the left shifts on $\Tc$.
-This is a deformation of the classical construction of the homogeneous vector bundle associated with the fiber $X$.
+We prove that every finite-dimensional $U_q(\g)$-module $V$ is completely reducible over $\Bc$ and that simple $\Bc$-submodules are deformations of irreducible $\k'$-submodules.
+They are constructed via invariant projectors from $V\tp M$ onto the corresponding pseudo-parabolic Verma submodules.
+Finally, we identify projective left $\C_q[\Sbb^{2n}]$-modules with $\Bc$-invariants in $\Tc\tp X$, where $X$ is a right $\Bc$-module and $\Tc$ is equipped with the $\Bc$-action by right translations.
+It carries a $\U_q(\g)$-action via the left translations on $\Tc$.
+This is a deformation of the classical construction of the equivariant vector bundle associated with the fiber $X$.

 The paper is organized as follows.
-Section 2 is devoted to certain properties of extremal projectors that we need for construction of singular vectors therein.
+Section 2 is devoted to certain properties of extremal projectors that we need for construction of singular vectors.
 We use these results for description of irreducible submodules of $V\tp M$ in Section 3, where we also prove its complete reducibility.
-Therein we present quantum vector bundles as projective (right) $\C_q[\Sbb^{2n}]$-modules, and realize them through $\Bc$-invariants.
+Therein we describe the pseudo-parabolic subcategory associated with the quantum sphere.
+Section 4 is devoted to equvariant quantum vector bundles.
+We present them as projective modules over $\C_q[\Sbb^{2n}]$ using an equivalence with the pseudo-parabolic category and compute their equivariant Grothendieck group.
+Finally, we give a description of vector bundles via invariants of the coideal subalgebra from the quantum symmetric pair.
+Appendix A proves that parabolic modules are locally finite over the underlying quantum Levi subgroups.
+Appendix B contains some useful facts about tensor products of lowest and highest weight vectors.